 When the bride and groom were finally about to enter the hall, the lights were extinguished and a firmament of candles sprang out.
 Sparklers began to flair up and the room was filled with acrid smoke.

 A tunnel of human bodies formed for the bride and groom to walk through, a gauntlet of dripping wax and fire.
 With all the sparks and flames leaping about I was surprised the long flowing hair of the secular Kurdish girls didn’t catch fire.

 I hopped up on the stage for a privileged vantage of the newlyweds making their way through and just as I got up there three large fountains began shooting up sparks in front of the stage, showering them over the people and over the musical equipment strewn about the ground.

-Only when I got home had I the ability to reflect on what I’d seen.
-Every night in the Life Spirit Wedding Palace a wedding like this goes on, regardless on the political turmoil beyond the walls.
+Only when I got home I had the ability to reflect on what I’d seen.
+Every night in the Life Spirit Wedding Palace a wedding like this goes on, regardless of the political turmoil beyond the walls.
 Life comes, life goes and the Kurds, spread across eastern Turkey, northern Iraq, northwestern Iran, northeastern Syria, and areas of Azerbaijan, proud, stateless, continue dancing.

 “Turkey – Kurds = Nothing”